 In the drop-down list, select 3D to show only 3D asset file types.

 In the side panel, search for or scroll to the 3D asset that you want to view on the page being edited.

 Drag the 3D asset from the Assets side panel and drop it onto the 3D Media component that you previously added to the page.

 While a web page is in the Experience Manager Sites Edit mode, the 3D Media component displays the 3D asset but no interaction with the asset is possible.
 To make the asset interactive, you can use the Preview feature to view the web page in the page editor with full access to the functionality of the 3D Media component.

-Dynamic Media accepts a variety of 3D file formats that are supported as static content in Dynamic Media.
+Dynamic Media accepts various 3D file formats that are supported as static content in Dynamic Media.
 Static content means that you can upload and published 3D assets, but there is no support for dynamic imaging or image refitting that is associated with the 3D asset.
 The reason is because Dynamic Media Imaging Server does not recognize 3D formats.
 As such, after you publish a 3D asset in Dynamic Media, you have an instant URL that you can copy.
 The URL for the 3D asset follows the usual Dynamic Media URL structure.
 However, you cannot edit any parameters in the asset’s URL, unlike traditional image assets in Dynamic Media.